blackberry/Cascades-Samples/nfcdemo/readme.txt

 NFC enabled device, or just to simply read data from NFC tags.

 You will learn how to:
-- How to use the NfcShareManager class
+- Use the NfcShareManager class
-- How to use Bps library to receive or send data using Nfc SNEP push protocol
+- Use Bps library to receive or send data using Nfc SNEP push protocol
-- How to choose files using FilePicker
+- Choose files using FilePicker
-- How to perform property binding
+- Perform property binding
 - Register C++ classes for use in QML documents